-I can tell you more reasons why avoid visiting Spain in the summer is a good idea!
+I can tell you more reasons why avoiding visiting Spain in the summer is a good idea!

 Yes, you can drive up no matter what the season.
 There are 2 public car parks free of charge.
 The spaces are limited though and often police officers navigate the traffic.
 If there are no free parking spaces they send cars back down.

 I would like to spend a night there.
-Are there any hotels or B&B accommodation available?
+Are there any hotels or B&B accommodations available?

 Yes, there are a few places to choose from in the proximity of the Sanctuary.
 Note that prices double during the high season, so it is always good to book well in advance and off-season!

 Another alternative is staying around Cangas de Onis which is a bit farther from Covadonga, but still close.